-The projected amount of unspent funds must be submitted to HRSA before the end of the grant year utilizing the format to report unobligated balances and estimated carryover.
-A request to carryover the unexpended funds, including information as to how those funds would be spent, must be signed by the Council Chair and submitted to HRSA.
+The estimated unobligated balances and carryover must be submitted to HRSA before the end of the grant year utilizing the required form.
+The request for carryover of the unobligated balances, including service category information and justification as to how those funds would be spent, must be submitted to HRSA by the designated due date.